ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 </br>

 You can find an example shadow document [here](https://docs.aws.amazon.com/iot/latest/developerguide/using-device-shadows.html).
 When you send shadow update messages to the topic ```$aws/things/<shadow-name>/shadow/update```, please make sure it at least contains the **state** field.
+You can use the message below directly for replicating this project.

 ```
 {